 - Experience fainting or seizures

 When heartworm disease advances, pets may have the appearance of a swollen belly due to excessive fluid in the abdomen.
-The end result of this condition being heart failure.
-Cats with heartworm disease have been connected to asthma due to adult worms infrequently being able to infest a cat’s heart – their departures from a cat’s body release allergens that can cause them to have asthma-like symptoms.
+The end result of this condition is heart failure.
+Cats with heartworm disease have been connected to asthma due to adult worms infrequently being able to infest a cat’s heart with their departures from a cat’s body releasing allergens that can cause them to have asthma-like symptoms.

-If your dog or cat start has any of these symptoms, please contact us to schedule an appointment.
+If your dog or cat starts to have any of these symptoms, please contact us to schedule an appointment.